 Don’t look for Arizonans to legalize the recreational use of marijuana, at least not in the immediate future.
 A new statewide poll of those likely to vote in next year’s election finds just 35 percent saying they would support a measure for the personal use of the drug.

 Maricopa County Assessor Paul Petersen wants medical marijuana dispensaries to pay personal property taxes, and the county’s dispensaries say they’re happy to comply.

 Local officials cannot use federal laws outlawing marijuana to refuse to provide necessary zoning for dispensaries, the state Court of Appeals ruled Tuesday.

 Maricopa County Attorney Bill Montgomery says he expects President-elect Donald Trump's administration to put an end to "the charade" of marijuana legalization laws.

-Arizona's more than 63,000 medical marijuana patients ate, drank or smoked more than 10 tons of the drug last year.
+Arizona's nearly 88,000 medical marijuana patients smoke, ate or otherwise consumed more than 19.2 tons of the drug last year.

 While marijuana advocates look to legalize in Arizona, concerns remain about medical marijuana program